yike5460/intelli-ops/README.md

 ### Code Review:

 Using AI-driven GitHub Actions, you can perform automated code reviews on pull requests.
-The AI can analyze the code changes, identify potential issues or improvements, and provide feedback to the developers.
+The AI can analyze the code changes, identify potential issues or improvements, and provide feedback to the developers with inline comments.
 This can help catch bugs early, improve code quality, and ensure that best practices are followed consistently across the codebase.
-There are tools (e.g. CodeGuru reviewer) to provide such function, but it’s not integrate into the GitHub action seamlessly, e.g. quota from official document “When you run a CodeGuru scan, your code is first uploaded into an S3 bucket in your AWS account.”
+The default review level is concise, but you can also choose detailed review level.

 ### Unit Test Generation & Pre-flight: